VictorRodriguez/linuxbuilder/README.md

 * Ister config file: Partitions generated for the image
 * Packages config file : List of packages and versions (if not specified witll take the latest) to install in the image

+## Output

+img file : An OS image is simply a file.
+When you've created your executables (programs) that you want your embedded system to run, you need to place them somewhere where they can be loaded from.
+An OS image is the file that contains the OS, your executables, and any data files that might be related to your programs

 ## Getting Started